Howard Bryant: Books and film appearances

 Juicing the Game: Drugs, Power, and the Fight for the Soul of Major League Baseball, which was New York Times Notable Book of 2005.
 The Last Hero: A Life of Henry Aaron was published in 2010, which also won the CASEY Award and was a New York Times Notable Book of 2010.

 Bryant appeared in The Tenth Inning, Ken Burns's extension of his 1994 documentary Baseball.

 Bryant was arrested in 2011 for allegedly assaulting his wife in front of their then 6-year-old son.
+His wife later denied that Bryant had assaulted her and he was released on personal recognizance.